Bed Bug treatment with Lambeth Pest Control

 Beg Bugs treatment in Lambeth

-I had to deal with a large seven-bedroom council house in Lambeth had experienced ongoing bed bug activity for years.
-The landlord provided a free pest control service that, after 2 years of sporadic treatment, had failed to deliver long-term results.
-Many bedrooms had 2 or more beds and most were heavily infested.
+I had to deal with a large seven-bedroom council house in Lambeth.
+The tenants had experienced ongoing bed bug activity for years.
+Lambeth Pest Control had carried out sporadic treatments over the past two years, but it had failed to deliver long-term results.
+Many bedrooms had two or more beds, and most were heavily infested.

-We explained that bed bugs have a life cycle that needs to be taken into account, and it was evident that the tenants were spreading the problem from one room to the next by moving contaminated items between the areas.
+I explained to the tenants that bed bugs have a life cycle that needs to be taken into account, and it was evident that the tenants were spreading the problem from one room to the next by moving contaminated items between the areas.
 So, the first thing was to have them committing to a plan of action and following our recommendations.

 We gave our clients a clear set of instructions:

-- Ensure that all items belonging to a room stay in that particular room, until you are confident that the infestation is over.
-You will thereby limit contaminating further rooms and lessen the risk of re-infestation.
-Particular items include beds, mattresses, items stored under the beds, suitcases, picture frames above beds and bedding.
+- Ensure that all items belonging to a room stay in that particular room until you are confident that the infestation is over.
+You will thereby limit contaminating other rooms and lessen the risk of re-infestation.
+Particular items include beds, mattresses, items stored under the beds, suitcases, picture frames above beds, and bedding.

 - Only time will tell if the treatment has been successful.
 Three weeks with no activity is a strong indicator that the problem is over.

-- Any bed bug activity following the treatment should be reported without delay, and we will set an appropriate course of action.
+- Any bed bug activity following the treatment should be reported to Lambeth Pest Control without delay.

-We carried out two visits at two-week intervals, spraying all bedrooms and communal areas, beds, mattresses, bedside furniture, floors and walls.
+I carried out a total of four visits at two-week intervals, spraying all bedrooms and communal areas, beds, mattresses, bedside furniture, floors, and walls.